-ROTC scholarships, ranging from $2,000 to $5,000 each, are awarded to students enrolled full-time in C4I-related major and other specific related areas of study.
-Applications due in February.
-Learn more.
+ROTC scholarships, ranging from $2,500 to $3,000 each, are awarded to students enrolled full-time in C4I-related major and other specific related areas of study.

-Competitive-based scholarships of $2,500 up to $5,000 each are available to students actively pursuing a graduate degree or credential/licensure for the purpose of teaching science, technology, engineering or math (STEM) subjects at a U.S. middle or secondary school.
+Competitive-based scholarships of $2,500 each are available to students actively pursuing a graduate degree or credential/licensure for the purpose of teaching science, technology, engineering or math (STEM) subjects at a United States K-12 school.
 The scholarships are made possible by generous contributions from ManTech, AFCEA International and several of AFCEA’s regional chapters.
-Applications due in April.
-Learn more.

 To honor Commodore Robert Howell, Royal Navy (Retired), former general manager for AFCEA Europe, and keep his upbeat, positive spirit alive, AFCEA has created the AFCEA International Educational Fund in his name.
 This fund will be used to support international chapter educational programs for students outside the United States.
 Learn more.